-Successful implementation of this TMDL will not be based on meeting the in-lake target TP concentration of 14 ug/l or the reduction target of 44% (105.5 kg/yr).
-Rather, compliance will be based on continued lake monitoring and assessment of monitoring results using the methods described for assessing water quality standards attainment in the most recent version of the Consolidated Assessment Listing Methodology1 (CALM) for the response variables (DO, cyanobacteria, and chl a), with the exception that the mean and peak chl a thresholds will be 5 and 17 ug/L respectively (see Table 6-2 for the target load scenario).
+Successful implementation of this TMDL will not be based on meeting the in-lake target TP concentration of 12 ug/l or the reduction target of 39% (49.3 kg/yr) to achieve the target load of 75.7 kg/yr.
+Rather, compliance will be based on continued lake monitoring and assessment of monitoring results using the methods described for assessing water quality standards attainment in the most recent version of the Consolidated Assessment Listing Methodology3 (CALM) for the response variables DO, cyanobacteria, and chl a.